-The filmmakers behind Indie Game: The Movie updated its credits sequence to correct an error, fixing a mistake that misrepresented Phil Fish's ex-business partner.
+The filmmakers behind Indie Game: The Movie updated its credits sequence to fix a mistake in a subject's representation, according to NeoGAF.

 Indie Game saw a digital release on the web, iTunes, and Steam on June 12th, and the film's original end credits contained a note saying that Fez creator Phil Fish's ex-business partner "asked not to participate in this film."
 Yesterday, June 14th, the film's Steam application received an update that delivered a revised credits sequence, which now says that the ex-partner "was not asked to participate in this movie."
 It's a subtle but important distinction.
 (We verified the change by capturing the following stills directly from copies of the film downloaded on June 13th and June 15th, respectively.)

 Fish's struggle to bring Fez to PAX East 2011 is a major story in the film, and one particular interview with Fish, conducted in a Boston hotel the day before the convention, portrays his former business partner at Fez studio Polytron in a negative light.
 Fish was in despair, furious that the ex-partner was apparently dragging his feet on paperwork that, if left unsigned, would have prevented Fish from showing the game at PAX.